ContinuumRoboticsLab/opencontinuumrobotics/_posts/2023-06-23-intro-mp-part1.md

 Canonical methods include CHOMP[^11], which leverages a variation of gradient descent, and TrajOpt[^12] which leverages Sequential Quadratic Programming (SQP).
 A different method, that is not nearly as popular as those methods, combines sampling-based planning with interior point optimization[^13].
 I include it in this list because it was part of yours truly's PhD work, and so here is a shameless plug.

 There is also a method called Cross-Entropy Motion Planning (CEMP)[^14] that leverages a gradient-free optimization method (the cross-entropy method, as you may have guessed from the name).
-This is notable because many problems one may encounter in leveraging optimization-based methods may come from the gradients, or lack-thereof.
+This is notable because many difficulties one may encounter in leveraging optimization-based methods may come from the gradients, or lack-thereof.

 This concludes Part 1 of my introduction to motion planning for continuum robots.
 In next week's [Part 2]({% post_url /2023-06-30-intro-mp-part2 %}), we will look at the challenges of motion planning for continuum robots.
 Stay tuned!
 {: .notice--success}